cue-lang/proposal/designs/language/4014-aliases-v2.md

 ### Alternative Syntax for Aliases
 We propose replacing all current alias forms with a single form using the `~` syntax as a postfix notation.
+Other aspects of aliases, such as scoping rules, will remain the same.

 The primary proposed syntax for a field alias is: